-RUSSIA (Russia is forecast to see 1.4% GDP growth in 2019:
+RUSSIA (Russia is forecast to see 0.6% GDP growth for the remainder of 2019):

-Construction inflation for the balance of 2019 is forecast to be 4.5% to 4.9% in 2019.
-Construction inflation in 2019 is forecast to be in the 3.2% to 3.7% range.
-The Russian construction market is forecast to experience some moderate growth in the oil / gas sector and restrained growth in the commercial / housing construction sector in 2019.
+Construction inflation for the balance of 2019 is forecast to be in the 4.8% to 5.4% range.
+The Russian construction market is forecast to experience some moderate growth in the oil / gas sector & restrained growth in the commercial / housing construction sector in 2019.
 It is worth noting that the Russian economy is similar in size to Italy, population 59 million, which is currently the 3rd largest European Union country.
 Russia’s population is 147 million.